JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2020-11-04-library-modularization.md

 While the `fat .aar` solution works, it's not without its challenges either.

 For starters, the `fat .aar` plugin breaks on almost every minor Android Gradle plugin update!
-This is because it hooks itself into particular tasks of the Android Gradle plugin and these very ofter get renamed/moved.
+This is because it hooks itself into particular tasks of the Android Gradle plugin and these very often get renamed/moved.
 However, the project maintainer does a stellar job at fixing those within a few weeks after the breaking change.

 Also, because of the way `fat .aar` references dependencies from submodules, it can significantly increase the binary size of your SDK.
 There is a way to solve that by using `compileOnly` for SDK submodule dependencies, but I'm not going to cover that in-depth here.